kubernetes/enhancements/keps/sig-release/3031-signing-release-artifacts/README.md

 ### Test Plan

+[x] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+##### Prerequisite testing updates

+- None

+##### Unit tests

 Testing of the lower-level signing implementation will be done by writing unit tests as well as integration tests within the [release-sdk](https://github.com/kubernetes-sigs/release-sdk) repository.
 This